atulkamble/ChefWebAppProject/README.md

 ### 7. Monitoring and Reporting
 - **Install and Configure Chef Automate:**
   Follow the [Chef Automate installation guide](https://docs.chef.io/automate/install/).

 - **Configure Reporting:**
   ```bash
   chef-server-ctl enable-reporting
   ```

 - **Set Up Node Monitoring:**
   Use tools like InSpec to write compliance profiles and run them on nodes.

-This comprehensive project ensures that your infrastructure is automated, tested, and integrated with a CI/CD pipeline, while also being monitored and compliant.
+This project ensures that your infrastructure on Amazon Linux 2023 is automated, tested, and integrated with a CI/CD pipeline, while also being monitored and compliant.